sproutsocial/pyfaceb/README.txt

 Purpose
 -------

-The goals of this module are two fold:

     1. to provide a lightweight, easy to use Python wrapper for the Facebook Graph API and Facebook Query Language (FQL) interface.